evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx/_index.md

 ## Exterior

-The Volkswagen ID.3 GTX, with dimensions of 4261 mm in length, 1809 mm in width, and 1568 mm in height, falls into the C-segment cars, also known as compact cars, strike a balance between size, performance, and affordability, making them versatile for a variety of drivers.
+The Volkswagen ID.3 GTX, with dimensions of 4264 mm in length, 1809 mm in width, and 1564 mm in height, falls into the C-segment cars, also known as compact cars, strike a balance between size, performance, and affordability, making them versatile for a variety of drivers.
 The Volkswagen ID.3 GTX is available in a total of 5 paint colors, including both solid and metallic options.

 You can select from multiple wheel options in different sizes on the Volkswagen ID.3 GTX, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

-- 215/55 tires on 18" rims
-- 215/50 tires on 19" rims
 - 215/45 tires on 20" rims
+- 235/40 tires on 20" rims

 More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.